Direct Imaging Discovery and Dynamical Mass of a Substellar Companion Orbiting an Accelerating Hyades Sun-like Star with SCExAO/CHARIS: Details in High-Contrast Image Processing

 For all data sets, we spatially filtered the data using a radial-profile subtraction and subtracted the speckle halo using the ALOCI ADI algorithm \citep{Currie2014_HR8799,Currie2018}.
 For the CHARIS data of October and December 2020, we truncated the set of reference images for each target image based on the correlation between every target-reference pair, selecting the 120 and 100 best-correlated reference images, respectively.
 We did not apply this truncation to the processing for the data of October 2021 due to the small number of available exposures.
 Other algorithm parameters defining the geometry over which we optimized our reference PSF construction and subtracted this PSF were varied but were generally close to pipeline default values: an optimization area (in units of PSF footprints) of $N_{\rm A}$ = 100 and a rotation gap of 0.5--0.75 full-width-half-maximum of PSF \citep[see e.g.,][]{Pueyo2012}.

 To further explore speckle suppression, we considered two additional approaches.
-First, for CHARIS data we also applied an SDI reduction on the post-ADI residuals, which improves speckle suppression but may introduce less reliable spectral extractions \citep{Pueyo2012}.
+First, for CHARIS data we also applied an SDI reduction on the post-ADI residuals as performed in \citet{Currie2018}, which improves speckle suppression but may introduce less reliable spectral extractions \citep{Pueyo2012}.
 Due to the worse observing conditions at October 2021, our analysis relies on SDI reductions for this epoch.
-Second, we used a proprietary version of ALOCI, for which modifications included varying the optimization/subtraction zone geometries and turning on/off a pixel mask over the subtraction zone \citep[see e.g., ][]{Currie2018}.
+Second, we made alternate ADI reductions that are different from the main procedures, using a proprietary version of ALOCI for which modifications included varying the optimization/subtraction zone geometries and turning on/off a pixel mask over the subtraction zone.
+With the adoption of pixel masking, linear-combination coefficients for reference PSF construction are calculated after masking the pixels in PSF subtraction zones.
+This technique has been used elsewhere \citep[e.g.,][]{Pueyo2012,Currie2018} including the public ALOCI pipeline to suppress a bias from companion PSFs and significant self-subtractions; indeed, we obtained better throughputs using this technique.
+Meanwhile, the proprietary version of ALOCI has the options to adopt several types of optimization zone shape including the standard shape that has been commonly used \citep[e.g.,][]{Pueyo2012} and optimize the zone geometry.